sagivmis/voyantis_solution/README.md

 Will return 204 if there’s no message in the queue after the timeout has elapsed.
 If a timeout is not specified, a default of 10 seconds should be used.

+\*\*\*\* you can also use those commands in a powershell:

+    1. Invoke-WebRequest -Uri "http://localhost:5000/api/<NAME OF QUEUE HERE>" -Method POST -Headers @{"Content-Type"="application/json"} -Body '{"text": "<YOUR MESSAGE HERE>"}'
+    2. Invoke-WebRequest -Uri "http://localhost:5000/api/myqueue?timeout=5000" -Method GET

-8. run commands:
+3. run commands:
    1. `cd ..`
-1. `npm run dev`
+   2. `npm run dev`
-1. go to https://localhost:5173/ to see the application
+4. go to https://localhost:5173/ to see the application